DstoverVT/Notifly/README.md

 To begin adding upcoming rocket launches to your Google Calendar automatically through Notifly, follow these steps:

 ## Setup Guide
-1. Travel to Google's Calendar API quickstart website:
+1. Clone this repository and then travel to Google's Calendar API quickstart website:
 https://developers.google.com/calendar/quickstart/python
 2. Follow steps 1 and 2 and save the *credentials.json* file in the same directory as the python scripts
 3. If your .json file is not named *credentials.json*, then change the *api_credentials_json* variable in notifly.py accordingly